Creating Ops Files

 - type: replace path: /array/1:prev value: 10

-to exist and be an array - replaces 0th item in
+to exist and be an array; and replaces 1st item (starting at 0) in array

 - type: replace path: /array/0:next value: 10